8 Campfire Cooking Tips Guide: Definitive Guide to Campfire Cooking (Infographic)

 Next, ensure your campfire is well-registered and LEGAL in your area before cooking anything.
 A legal fire should burn down to gray embers with no coals remaining; if it’s still smoldering, it’s not legal.

 Lastly, use clean, non-toxic gear when cooking over a fire.
-Hands-on experience may be beneficial when considering the subject of cooking oven foods over the campfire; however, plenty of online resources can help in addition to this guide.
+Hands-on experience is helpful for cooking oven foods over a campfire, but there are many online resources available as well.

 What kind of pan do you use on a campfire?